As veganism gains momentum around the world, it seems there are now more vegetarian and vegan musicians than ever before.

 “The vegan lifestyle, to me, is the best lifestyle.
 And I want to get the world into this,” the Grammy Award-winner said.

-Twenty-six-year-old singer-songwriter Gabrielle Aplin adopted a plant-based diet in 2014.
+Singer-songwriter Gabrielle Aplin adopted a plant-based diet in 2014.
 “Today, I embark on my fully vegan adventure.
 Trembling at the thought of no blue cheese.
 Or just no cheese at all.
 No. cheese. at. all,” she wrote on Facebook.

 But the British musician seems to be coping just fine.
-The “Please Don’t Say You Love Me” singer now has her own vegan cooking show on YouTube called Food With Friends.
+The Please Don’t Say You Love Me singer even launched her own vegan cooking show on YouTube called Food With Friends.
 The online series sees her whipping up dairy-free mac ‘n’ cheese, eggless omelet, vegan Buffalo wings, and plant-based jackfruit tacos.

 In 2018, Moby sold his personal record collection—which featured more than 1,000 records—and more than 100 pieces of music equipment and donated the money to PCRM, a non-profit research organization that promotes a plant-based diet for optimal health.
 The same year, he sold his house in New York—which is worth $1,300,000—and donated a portion of the proceeds to his animal rights foundation.

 “I ride longer distances on my bike, can do more pull-ups than ever, and my brain seems to have a larger capacity for new projects, problem-solving, songwriting, and fielding random questions,” Mraz said.

 Member of the Wu-Tang Clan RZA thinks veganism leads to a “better tomorrow.”